s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 {"_id":"739c5ebdf3f7a001bebb8fc4380019e4","_rev":"2-81cf17b971d9229c54be92eeee723296","item":"ssh","password":"0B4jyA0xtytZi7esBNGp","user":""}
 ```

-So it looks like each id contains some credentials, I will copy all of them to a txt file and bruteforce the ssh with hydra.
+So it looks like each id contains some credentials, I will copy all of them to a txt file and bruteforce the ssh with `hydra`.

 ```
 history ~ $ cat passwords.txt